-This article describes the usual (“normal”) dosages of Vyvanse, as well as its strengths and how to take the drug.
+This article describes the usual (“normal”) dosages of Vyvanse, as well as its strengths and how to take it.
 To learn more about Vyvanse, see this in-depth article.

 |Vyvanse form||Vyvanse strengths||Starting dosage for ADHD and BED||Maintenance dosage*||Maximum dosage|